 Description

-After an injury, with arthritis, or other conditions, shoulder cartilage, the surface of the bone, or the ligaments, can become damaged.
-A reverse shoulder replacement is used to recreate the ball and joint socket.
+However, reverse shoulder surgery is a minimally-invasive surgical procedure used to recreate the ball and joint socket.
 Unlike a traditional shoulder replacement, the position of the “cup” and “ball” is switched.
 A metal or plastic “ball” is attached to the original shoulder socket, and a “cup” like insert is placed over the arm bone.

 Treatable Injuries

-The following conditions may require reverse shoulder replacement surgery:
+Patients suffering from the following shoulder conditions may require reverse shoulder replacement surgery:

 • Decay of bone tissue